phi-max/skeleton3d-matlab/README.md

 "Building skeleton models via 3-D medial surface/axis thinning algorithms."
 Computer Vision, Graphics, and Image Processing, 56(6):462–478, 1994.

-[2] Kerschnitzki, Kollmannsberger et al., "Architecture of the osteocyte network correlates with bone material quality."
+[2] Kollmannsberger, Kerschnitzki et al.,
-Journal of Bone and Mineral Research, 28(8):1837-1845, 2013.
+"The small world of osteocytes: connectomics of the lacuno-canalicular network in bone."
+New Journal of Physics 19:073019, 2017.

 [3] http://hdl.handle.net/1926/1292